0xVitalii/vanity-address-search/README.md

 1. **Deploy a Factory Smart Contract**

    First, deploy your own factory smart contract and obtain its address and bytecode.
-You can set the `factoryContract` and `factoryByteCode` variables using the obtained values.
+You will need to set the `factoryContract` and `factoryByteCode` variables in index.ts using the obtained values.
 The bytecode can be retrieved by calling the `getBytecode(address _sender)` function from the factory smart contract:

    ```solidity
    pragma solidity ^0.8.20;